Sewickley Academy: Athletics

 Since 1986, the Academy has been a member of the Western Pennsylvania Interscholastic Athletic League (WPIAL) and competes in District 7 of the Pennsylvania Interscholastic Athletic Association (PIAA).
 The Academy's ice hockey team is a member of the PIHL and the Midwest Prep Hockey League.
 The Academy has been crowned the MSA Sports Cup Champion for nine of the past 11 years.

 Campus

-Sewickley Academy is located approximately 12 miles northwest of Pittsburgh on a single 16-acre campus that includes 60 classrooms, nine science labs, five computer labs, two robotics labs, two libraries (with a total of 33,600 volumes), two student publishing centers, a digital design lab, and a media center.
+Sewickley Academy is located approximately 12 miles northwest of Pittsburgh on a single 16-acre campus that includes 60 classrooms, 9 science labs, 5 computer labs, 2 robotics labs, 2 libraries (with a total of 33,600 volumes), 2 student publishing centers, a digital design lab, and a media center.

 The campus also has five tennis courts, four athletic fields (including a turf field), two gymnasiums, and a fully-equipped fitness center that supports 22 varsity sports teams.

-Student art programs are supported by visual and performing art studios, a ceramics studio, music practice rooms, a black-box theater with seating for approximately 130, Rea Auditorium with 570 seats, and the Campbell Art Gallery.
+The school supports student art programs with visual and performing art studios, a ceramics studio, music practice rooms, a black-box theater with seating for approximately 130, Rea Auditorium with 570 seats, and the Campbell Art Gallery.
 The Academy utilizes two greenhouses and a school garden to create an outdoor classroom and experiential learning center.